 Bean Leaf Beetle - Management

-Researchers at Iowa State University have developed a research-based management concept based on sampling the first generation of beetles to predict the size of the second generation and the possibility of economic pod damage at the beginning of pod growth and development.
+Researchers at Iowa State University have developed a research-based management concept based on sampling the first generation of beetles to predict the size of the second generation.
+Feeding by the second generation beetle at the beginning of pod growth and development has the greatest potential for yield and quality loss in the crop..

-The degree-day model is described in detail in the following article:
+The model is based on degree days and is described in detail in the following article:

 Predicting first-generation bean leaf beetles

-Early-season management decisions for management of just the beetle, or for beetle and virus interactions, are outlined in:
+Early-season management decisions for management of just the beetle, or for beetle and virus interactions, are outlined in the following two articles:

 Revisiting an integrated approach to bean leaf beetle and bean pod mottle virus management